 In recent analyses [6-11], classical singularities have been probed by quantum fields within the functional Schrödinger formalism with intriguing results, e.g. Schwarzschild black-holes admit a consistent quantum field theory.
 Plane fronted waves provide an excellent setting to further investigate the concepts developed therein, as they are distinctly different from previous examples.
-As the singularity is null and therefore of a different type to previous studies it may shed some light on how the nature of the singular surface, as well as the bordering space-time, impact previously seen effects.
-Furthermore, away from the wave, the matter content as well as the curvature is zero such that the space-time is perfectly described by a Minkowski patch, making it much easier to draw from the intuition developed in flat space.
+As the singularity is null and therefore of a different type from previous studies it may shed some light on how the nature of the singular surface, as well as the bordering space-time, impacts previously seen effects.
+Furthermore, these space-times have zero curvature evervwhere away from the wave-front.
+In fact, the regions flanking the wave are Minkowski patches which allows us to use properties of flat space-time.
 In particular, one does not expect to observe dissipative effects, such as those occurring in Schwarzschild space-time.
-Hence, a focussed massless quantum field theory is predicted to encounter the null-singularity, providing a consistency check for the previous interpretation of quantum completeness.
+Hence, a focused massless quantum field theory is predicted to encounter the null-singularity, providing a consistency check for the previous interpretation of quantum completeness.

-Non-existence of Cauchy hypersurfaces imposes an obstacle to the definition of a sensible evolution problem, as this strongly depends on a well-defined initial-value problem and Hamiltonian flow.
+The non-existence of Cauchy hypersurfaces imposes an obstacle to the definition of a sensible evolution problem, as this strongly depends on a well-defined initial-value problem and Hamiltonian flow.
 A remedy was found by Hayward[12-14], making use of the fact that well-defined initial value problems prohibit only time-like separations between two points on the initial hypersurface.
 The resulting dual-null foliation allows for the construction of Lagrangian and Hamiltonian dynamics.
 These then support well-defined initial value problems, as well as Hamiltonian flows, such that the Cauchy problem can be generalized to some non-globally hyperbolic space-times.
 The construction also admits a consistent path integral quantization, making it particularly useful.

 In this article, we utilize the dual-null foliation to derive the functional Schrödinger representation of quantum field theory in these cases.
-While our construction is completely general and applicable to all space-times, marc.schneider@aei.mpg.de
+While our construction is completely general and applicable to all space-times,